njm08/neptune-eye/README.md

 - AI-powered maritime object detection system for sailboats
 - Real-time detection of boats, buoys and other objects
-- Detection ob objects that are blocked by large sails
-- Stay safe even when away from the helm
+- Stay safe even when away from the helm or objects are blocked from sight by sails
 - Open-source and low cost

 **Follow the development journey:** <https://njm08.github.io/>